Do you think this should be thrown away?

 better way to live and recycling is giving us that chance,

-do you want to join?, it`s also fun!
+do you want to join?
+It`s also fun!

 and it was fun to use this as a toy and doing this now reminded